7 Google privacy settings you should revisit right now

 3. Your voice and audio activity

-- What it does: Any time you talk to a device associated with your Google account—be it a Google Home or Smart Display device, a smartphone or Chromebook (either via “Hey Google” or “OK Google” activation prompt or by tapping a Google-connected microphone icon anywhere on the device), or even just a regular old Google search prompt (which almost always has a microphone icon inside of it these days)—everything you say to Google is recorded, logged, and kept eternally.
+- What it does: Anytime you talk to a device associated with your Google account—be it a Google Home or Smart Display device, a smartphone or Chromebook (either via “Hey Google” or “Okay Google” activation prompt or by tapping a Google-connected microphone icon anywhere on the device), or even just a regular old Google search prompt (which almost always has a microphone icon inside of it these days)—everything you say to Google is recorded, logged, and kept eternally.

 - How to view what’s there: You can find transcriptions and listen to actual recordings of all your uttered voice commands by following this link to Google’s My Activity site.

-- What you’ll lose if you disable it: You won’t be able to use voice activation (“Hey Google” or “OK Google”) on your phone—though as far as I can tell, those commands will still work on any Home or Smart Display devices.
+- What you’ll lose if you disable it: You won’t be able to use voice activation (“Hey Google” or “Okay Google”) on your phone—though as far as I can tell, those commands will still work on any Home or Smart Display devices.
 Other than that, Google says disabling the feature will limit its ability to learn the way you say certain words and to improve its speech recognition.
 But you’re unlikely to notice any immediate effect from that change.

 - How to adjust or disable it: You can turn voice and audio activity off by hitting the big blue switch on this page of Google’s Activity Controls site.